romnn/microgpusim/WIP.md

   - convert, match and plot statistics
   - record mem fetch latency in playground and box

+  - DONE: add option for full trace and do the filtering post-tracing
+    - DONE: (so we dont need to maintain separate traces)
+  - DONE: wrap the stats in a per kernel vector (faster than hashmap?)
+  - DONE: add allocation id to per kernel stats where it makes sense (e.g. NOT cycles or instructions)
+  - DONE: even when using non-detailed stats, index by kernel launch id
+  - DONE: do not compute mean and min max etc. until the last step (plotting)
+  - DONE: build a well defined dataframe in all of the classes including the inputs and concat them
   - DONE: add mangled and non mangled kernel names
   - DONE: extend validate to support parallel execution
   - DONE: validate the number of warp instructions for the execution driven frontend and test that.